 The Trustees consider the risks to which the Charity is exposed each year and continually review their systems to ensure that the Trust is compliant with current regulations and to mitigate exposure to major risks.
 The principal risk relates to the management and performance of the investment portfolio.
-This is mitigated by the appointment of professional Investment Managers, Brewin Dolphin, an agreed investment policy, the investment experience within the Trustee Board and their regular monitoring of the performance of the Investment Managers.
+This is mitigated by the appointment of professional Investment Managers, CCLA (and previously RBC Brewin Dolphin), an agreed investment policy, the investment experience within the Trustee Board and their regular monitoring of the performance of the Investment Managers.